pavan12395/ShortLink/README.md

    npm start

 4. If you have MongoDB installed on your local machine, mention the connection URI in the `/server/.env` file.
 Otherwise, start a Docker container of MongoDB and include the connection URI in the `.env` file.
-`docker run -p 80:80 --name mycontainer -e USERNAME=user -e PASSWORD=password myimage`
+`docker run -p 80:80 --name mycontainer -e USERNAME=user -e PASSWORD=password mongo`

 ## QuickStart Guide